A Lagrangian theory for galaxy shape statistics: Introduction

 The main purpose of this work is to extend Lagrangian perturbation theory into the realm of galaxy shapes and to derive the associated summary statistics, inspired by the foundational work of ref.~\cite{Vlah:2019byq} in the Eulerian formalism.
-We are not the first authors to consider this extension---while this work was in the early stages of preparation, refs.~\cite{Matsubara22a,Matsubara22b,Matsubara22c} appeared which detailed the formal construction of a Lagrangian theory of shapes within the Lagrangian integrated perturbation theory (iPT)---however to our knowledge we are the first to explicitly construct the necessary bias expansion of shapes up to 1-loop in perturbation theory, including effective-theory corrections, and compute summary statistics within a resummation scheme that respects Galilean invariance.
+We are not the first authors to consider this extension---the Lagrangian bias expansion of galaxy shapes at the field level, up to quadratic order, was developed in ref.~\cite{Taruya21} in the context of super-sample responses and, while this work was in the early stages of preparation, refs.~\cite{Matsubara22a,Matsubara22b,Matsubara22c} appeared which detailed the formal construction of a Lagrangian theory of shapes within the Lagrangian integrated perturbation theory (iPT)---however to our knowledge we are the first to explicitly construct the necessary bias expansion of shapes up to 1-loop in perturbation theory, including effective-theory corrections, and compute summary statistics within a resummation scheme that respects Galilean invariance.
 The paper is structured as follows: in \S\ref{sec:lagshapes} we formulate the bias expasion of shapes in terms of Lagrangian displacements, describe their behavior under advection, and relate the resulting contributions to previous results in the literature.
 This expansion also includes counter-terms and a stochasticity tensor whose properties we derive.
 In \S\ref{sec:lpt_pk} we review analytic forms and computational techniques for the power spectrum of biased tracers in LPT and extend them to the case of tensor shape fields.
 Sections \ref{sec:mattershape}, \ref{sec:densshape} and \ref{sec:shapeshape} are the main sections of this work and present calculations of the matter-shape, density-shape and shape-shape correlations in LPT.
 Finally, we compare our theoretical predictions to N-body data in \S\ref{sec:nbody} before concluding in \S\ref{sec:conclusions}.
 All of the expressions derived in this paper are numerically implemented and made publicly available in the code \texttt{spinosaurus}\footnote{\href{https://github.com/sfschen/spinosaurus}{https://github.com/sfschen/spinosaurus}}, which builds on top of the framework of \texttt{velocileptors}~\cite{Chen20} to efficiently predict power spectra in LPT.